-However severity of symptoms has no relation to the severity of disease.
+However, the severity of symptoms has no relation to the severity of a disease.
 Sometimes severe disease has very mild symptoms and it can be vice versa also.
 So it is advisable that women should take these symptoms seriously and should consult a gynaecologist for proper diagnosis.

 - Speak Up – It is advisable to pen down your symptoms and keep a track of the symptoms like if there’s a time of day when symptoms are worse or better; if specific activities worsen or relieve the pain; or if the pain comes and goes.
 This will help you to communicate and explain your problem to the doctor properly and help the doctor to take corrective measure to diagnose the issue.

 - Exercise – Regular exercises also help in reducing symptoms of Endometriosis.
 Make sure you do regular exercises, meditation, and Yoga for better management of Endometriosis.

 - Diet – Ensure you eat fresh fruits and vegetables after washing them thoroughly so that you don’t intake any pesticides or environmental toxins.

 - Drinking Water – Consume lots of water to keep yourself hydrated.